OSC/ondemand/README.md

     * Uncomment and update `OOD_SHELL` to the path of the system installed [`ood-shell`](https://github.com/OSC/ood-shell) application.
 Setting this value to an empty string will remove the "Open in Terminal" button and option from the file explorer. (ex. `OOD_SHELL=''`)

     * Uncomment and update `FILE_UPLOAD_MAX` to be the maximum allowable upload size (in bytes) for file uploads in the app.
 If a user attempts to exceed this value, the upload will be blocked.
-Uploads are processed in `/var/tmp` by the Passenger process, so uploads will be practically limited by the available space in this location.
+Uploads are buffered in an NGINX temporary directory (by default `/var/lib/nginx/tmp/$USER/client_body` by the Passenger process, so uploads will be practically limited by the available space in this location.
+The temporary directory can be changed by changing the setting [`pun_tmp_root` in the `nginx_stage.yml`](https://github.com/OSC/ondemand/blob/d5514a7bb8f9c76cb876f4067244b30ac7bef615/nginx_stage/share/nginx_stage_example.yml#L96).
 It is recommended that this value be less than half of the available space in `/var/tmp`, or less, to allow for concurrent uploaders.
 If this value is not configured, the default will be 10 GB.

 ## Usage